Free South Carolina payroll tax calculator (and SC tax rates)

 Leave payroll to us.

-We designed a handy payroll tax calculator to help you with all of your payroll needs.
-All you need to do is enter wage and W-4 information for each of your employees into the calculator.
+At the top of this page is a South Carolina payroll calculator to help you get the numbers right.
+All you need to do is enter wage and W-4 information for each of your employees.
 Before you know it, you’ll have all South Carolina and federal payroll taxes calculated for your employees.
+And if you have many hourly staffers, you may find our South Carolina paycheck calculator more helpful to use.

 Federal payroll taxes for South Carolina employers